Saturday, March 24, 2012

 After a semi-surrealist poetry workshop:

-Tremendously thistled by David Whyte’s saying we come from another world, a “greater night.”
-No, we chamomiled right here, blown over by the erotic wind.
-He imagines some spirit world – residing where?
+I feel tremendously thistled by David Whyte’s saying we come from another world, not from this night but a “greater night.”
+No, we milkweed-parachuted here on earth, blown over by the erotic wind.
+Whyte imagines some spirit world – residing where?
 Inside a black hole?
 Then, to placate those possible listeners who don’t buy his “greater night” line, Whyte says, “or by an equally great miracle to have evolved in this world.”

 What does he mean, “equally”?
 What could be a greater miracle than having started right here, “in the larval mess”?